uber-research/D3G/README.md

 PyTorch implementation of Deep Deterministic Dynamics Gradients.

-Our code is based heavily on the Twin Delayed DDPG[implementation](https://github.com/sfujim/TD3).
+Our code is based heavily on the Twin Delayed DDPG [implementation](https://github.com/sfujim/TD3).

 ### Running toy QSS problems
 The stochastic action results can be reproduced by running: